SAY NO TO AIR AND NOISE POLLUTION

 Any UK infrastructure initiative will generate jobs for the UK.

-- There is talk that 114,000 jobs UK-wide will be generated in connection with Heathrow, primarily through the construction phase.
-This job creation is just for 10 years and not sustainable.
+- There is talk that UK-wide jobs will be generated in connection with Heathrow, primarily through the construction phase.
+This job creation is not sustainable.
 All regions should directly benefit from the tax payer funded infrastructure budget.
 NOT only Heathrow.
-It is also estimated that regional airports will miss out on 170,00 a year as a result of the Heathrow expansion.
+It is also estimated that regional airports will miss out on 170,00 flights a year as a result of the Heathrow expansion.